NeoDitjoe/clothing_store/README.md

 # VintageClothing4Real
 Welcome to VintageClothing4Real!
 This is a personal project aimed at creating an online platform for vintage inspired clothing and accessories.
-Below you will find an overview of the features and functionalities that is or will be included in this web application
+Below you will find an overview of the features and functionalities that are, or will be included in this web application

 ## Features:
 1. `Clothing Products and Accessories:` Explore a range of vintage clothing items and accessories available for purchase.